microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 * ClientBuffer *must* have been previously retrieved from an instance of DMF_BufferPool because the buffer must have the appropriate metadata which is stored with ClientBuffer.
 Buffers allocated by the Client using ExAllocatePool() or WdfMemoryCreate() may not be added Module's list using this API.
 * This Method cannot fail because the underlying data structure that stores the buffer is a LIST_ENTRY.
 * The Client loses the ownership of the buffer once the buffer has been put into a DMF_BufferPool.
 The Client must not try to access that buffer after calling hte Put Method.
 Thereby a buffer may never be put to more than one DMF_BufferPool instance at a time.
 Doing so will cause corruption.
 This condition is checked in DEBUG mode.
-* The Module implementation handles race conditions where differnet threads are putting , getting or enumerating buffers for a buffer pool instance.
+* The Module implementation handles race conditions where different threads are putting , getting or enumerating buffers for a buffer pool instance.
 This Module handles those race conditions and is multithread safe.

 -----------------------------------------------------------------------------------------------------------------------------------